by Kevin Barrett, Veterans Today Editor, … for Press TV

 Did the cabal steal MH370 using remote hijacking, disinformation, and war games that suddenly go live – the same techniques it employed to steal America on September 11, 2001?

-Posted by Kevin Barrett on 8:17 am, With 0 Reads, Filed under Of Interest.
+Posted by Kevin Barrett on April 16, 2014, With 0 Reads, Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.